TheresaLui/SelfHelpContent_v2/articles/microsoft.network/network-lbvmbehindlbnotresponding.md

 * Enable LB diagnostics for external LBs to determine if the Azure platform is detecting issues
 * Check if the Virtual Machines in the Load Balancer's Backend Pool are responding to Load Balancer Probe:

-	a.
-Check if the Virtual Machines are up and available
+	* Check if the Virtual Machines are up and available
-	b.
-Check if the Virtual Machines are listening on the probe port (use command `netstat -an` (Windows) or `netstat -l` (Linux))
+	* Check if the Virtual Machines are listening on the probe port (use command `netstat -an` (Windows) or `netstat -l` (Linux))
-	c.
-Check if the Network Security Groups on load balancer backend pool VM allow traffic on probe port (see [Troubleshoot Network Security Groups](https://docs.microsoft.com/azure/virtual-network/virtual-network-nsg-troubleshoot-portal))
+	* Check if the Network Security Groups on load balancer backend pool VM allow traffic on probe port (see [Troubleshoot Network Security Groups](https://docs.microsoft.com/azure/virtual-network/virtual-network-nsg-troubleshoot-portal))
-	d.
-Check if the effective User Defined Routes are interfering with probe packet routing (see [Troubleshoot Routes](https://docs.microsoft.com/azure/virtual-network/virtual-network-routes-troubleshoot-portal))
+	* Check if the effective User Defined Routes are interfering with probe packet routing (see [Troubleshoot Routes](https://docs.microsoft.com/azure/virtual-network/virtual-network-routes-troubleshoot-portal))
-	e.
-If the Load Balancer Health Probe is configured for HTTP, change it to TCP, and validate if it starts responding to probes
+	* If the Load Balancer Health Probe is configured for HTTP, change it to TCP, and validate if it starts responding to probes

 * Check if the Virtual Machines in the Load Balancer's Backend Pool are receiving and responding to traffic on data port: